HermanL02/WarwickUniversity-Notes/202309/Lab 1.md

 ## 1.2 Deprecated Key Derivation Warning
 `Deprecated key derivation used` is a warning is due to no salting is used in the encrypting algorithm, which makes the encryption susceptible to brute-force attacks.
 ## 1.3 -pbkdf2
 PBKDF2 enhances security by using HMAC and salting.
-It repetitively adding random values to generate the derivation keys.
-The derivation keys are then used as the new encryption key, which **increases the cost of brute force attacks**.
-Most importantly, it can avoid the hackers to use the precomputed table to attack the password.
+It repeatedly adds random values to generate the derivation keys, which are then used as the new encryption key, which **increases the cost and difficulty of brute force attacks**.
+Most importantly, this approach can avoid the hackers to use the precomputed table to attack the password.

 # Task 2
 ## 2.1 Results and Screenshots